roshiajin-kunai/sakkamade.github.io/_posts/2021-02-19-autodoll-extra-5.md

 "Hey, hey, let's talk about something  more _ecchi_ next—!"

-Therein, however, the one AD who does not care to understand.
+Amongst them, however, the one AD who does not care to understand.

 "No. I trust we shall return back to the main topic by now."